-Sunday (April 25th) is a day to refocus our lens on the past 14 months living and working through the global COVID-19 pandemic and be reminded of the ongoing global battle countless countries are continuing to fight against Malaria.
-Today is World Malaria Day, a day to celebrate the victories, reflect on the challenges, stand in unity with our global colleagues and remember those many children and individuals who are still losing their lives to a preventable disease.
+Sunday (April 25th) is a day to refocus our lens on the past 14 months living and working through the global COVID-19 pandemic and be reminded of the ongoing global battle countless countries continue fighting against Malaria.
+Today is World Malaria Day, a day to celebrate the victories, reflect on the challenges, unite with our global colleagues and remember those many children and individuals still losing their lives to a preventable disease.

-Malaria is a life-threatening disease caused by parasites that are transmitted to people through the bites of infected female Anopheles mosquitoes.
+Malaria is a life-threatening disease caused by parasites transmitted to people through the bites of infected female Anopheles mosquitoes.
 It is preventable and curable.

 Fast forward five years to Uganda in 2008.
 I would never get used to the cries of mothers who had carried their children unimaginable distances to our rural hospital only for it to be too late and then to watch the sight of them carrying their lifeless bodies home to be buried.
-It all just seemed so futile – if only they had a bed net or could have gone to a clinic sooner.
-Sadly, as in many preventable diseases, the most deprived communities are affected disproportionately and children under five years old carry the biggest death toll.
+It all seemed futile – if only they had a bed net or could have gone to a clinic sooner.
+Sadly, as in many preventable diseases, the most deprived communities are affected disproportionately, and children under five carry the biggest death toll.

-The current yearly figures from WHO report 229 million cases of Malaria worldwide with a death toll of 409 000 the majority (67%) of these being children under 5 years old.
+The current yearly figures from WHO report 229 million cases of Malaria worldwide with a death toll of 409 000, the majority (67%) of these being children under five years old.
 That means a child is dying from Malaria every 2 minutes.
 This is not OK!

-A concerted global effort over the past few years has saved hundreds of thousands of lives with preventative malaria programmes.
-The World Health Organisation (WHO) estimates in excess of 1 billion malaria cases and 7 million deaths have been prevented since 2000.
+Over the past few years, a concerted global effort has saved hundreds of thousands of lives with preventative malaria programmes.
+The World Health Organisation (WHO) estimates over 1 billion malaria cases and 7 million deaths have been prevented since 2000.
 The number of countries being declared malaria-free is also increasing.
 This helps reduce huge systems and economic burdens on a country.
-The WHO’s E-2025 report is announcing that 26 countries and territories are within reach of zero malaria cases by 2025.
-This is really encouraging yet there is still a long way to go for many countries, particularly in Africa.
+The WHO’s E-2025 report announces that 26 countries and territories are within reach of zero malaria cases by 2025.
+This is encouraging, but many countries still have a long way to go, particularly in Africa.

 Every Win Counts

-Rural Bo District – Sierra Leone, 2011, Sitting in the shell of a clinic that had been built and subsequently abandoned by an NGO after the civil war, we see over one hundred children, sixty of these testing positive for malaria.
-A simple treatment, but with no health providers for two hours, one exceedingly difficult to access.
+Rural Bo District – Sierra Leone, 2011, Sitting in the shell of a clinic built and subsequently abandoned by an NGO after the civil war, we see over one hundred children, sixty of these testing positive for malaria.
+A simple treatment with no health providers for two hours, one exceedingly difficult to access.

-Fast forward nine years, and I’m sitting in a similar rural setting in Bonthe District, but there is finally a referral process to ensure these children and their mothers can get to the referral hospitals in the major population centres for appropriate management and treatment.
+Fast forward nine years, and I’m sitting in a similar rural setting in Bonthe District.
+Still, there is finally a referral process to ensure these children and their mothers can get to the referral hospitals in the major population centres for appropriate management and treatment.

 Young people across Africa have seen the impact of malaria on their lives and futures and are motivated to take action.
 Even if malaria doesn’t kill, it prevents young people from going to school, realising their full potential, and building their futures.
-Recent surveys have shown that young people are keen to volunteer in distributing mosquito nets, sharing information about malaria, as well as engaging with their community and national policymakers to prioritise malaria.
+Recent surveys have shown that young people are keen to volunteer to distribute mosquito nets, share information about malaria, and engage with their community and national policymakers to prioritise malaria.

 Malaria experiences from our colleagues at Mbarara University EMIG

-As a medical student who has been trained in Uganda – a country where malaria is a major public health problem that is associated with slow socio-economic development and poverty, and the most frequently reported disease at both public and private health facilities.
-One always hears ‘Common things occur commonly and rare things occur rarely”.
+As a medical student trained in Uganda – a country where malaria is a major public health problem associated with slow socio-economic development and poverty, and the most frequently reported disease at both public and private health facilities, one always hears, ‘Common things occur commonly, and rare things occur rarely”.
 Malaria goes beyond being common in our communities; “You can’t just convince a senior house officer or attending that you have learnt something from their ward if you don’t know how malaria manifests in their speciality– for example malaria in pregnancy or severe malaria in paeds.
-We are expected to be “singing” (having them at our fingertips) the signs and symptoms, investigations, laboratory findings, the treatment plans, and the complications of malaria, like nothing else.
+We are expected to be “singing” (having them at our fingertips) the signs and symptoms, investigations, laboratory findings, the treatment plans, and complications of malaria, like nothing else.